 Now we live in a largely digital world, a lot of us have the option to work at home from time to time.
 Even for those who don't, a dedicated home office space for 'life admin' or for the kids to do their homework is a great way to keep paperwork in one place.

-Whether this is a whole room, or just a nook in a living area, bedroom or hallway, keeping this space tidy is crucial.
+Whether this is a whole room, or just a small home office in a nook in the living room, keeping this space tidy is crucial.
 Here is a gallery of home office storage ideas to guarantee a tidy desk and a tidy-ish mind.

 Look for adaptable storage systems that can grow and be altered as your storage needs change.
 Even if your work is largely paperless, the unavoidable creep of bills, post and archived documents needs to be pre-empted.

 Choose adjustable shelves that can be repositioned.
 This allows you to maximise the available space, fitting the shelves to your items, rather than being left with wasted voids.

 Build an adaptable storage wall with floor-to-ceiling supports and brackets.
 Open storage systems like this Elfa storage system really do offer total control over the storage space.
 Not only can you get shelves of every depth, but handy pegboard-style panels, or drawers can be added too for stationery.

 For more of the best home office shelving check our our buying guide.